Do you think your affair partner has some narcissistic traits?

 An obvious sign of narcissistic traits in a person is a tendency to burn through friends.
 He’ll ditch them the moment the friend disagrees with or challenges him or as soon as he perceives that the friend doesn’t believe his bullshit any longer.

-So start analyzing his friendships.
+So start analysing his friendships.
 Is your affair partner genuinely fond of his friends, saying nice things about them and seeming to genuinely value his friendships or does he talk smack about them and give them the boot regularly?

 The way your affair partner treats his friends is usually a direct reflection of how he’ll treat you.

-Not only are you living a secret life, lying (or hiding your truth from) your closest friends and family, constantly walking around on eggshells and worrying that you’ll let something slip or someone will find out, but (if you’re with a narcissist), you’re also dealing with being on edge 24/7 because of his behavioural patterns.
+Not only are you living a secret life, lying to (or hiding your truth from) your closest friends and family, constantly walking around on eggshells and worrying that you’ll let something slip or someone will find out, but (if you’re with a narcissist), you’re also dealing with being on edge 24/7 because of his behavioural patterns.

-Where the narcissistic traits come in and exacerbate the emotional roller coaster, comes from the crazy highs and lows his behaviours create.
+Where the narcissistic traits come in and exacerbate the emotional roller coaster comes from the crazy highs and lows his behaviours create.
 One moment he may be treating you like gold—making you feel loved and cherished and special—and the next he may be putting you down and telling you what you need to fix or improve on—leaving you feeling like you’re not good enough.

 The ups and downs are crazy, constant, and so very hard to deal with.
 They drain you, leave you feeling like a shell of the person you used to be, and have the overall effect of causing you to simultaneously love him while also wanting to get out of the affair because it’s so dang hard.